+PE

-PE PHYSICAL EDUCATION
+PHYSICAL EDUCATION

-No more than six credits of PE 185 earned in different activities at different levels may be applied to an associate degree.
+No more than six credits of PE 185 from two or more activities may be applied to an associate degree; one credit must be at the intermediate level.

 PE 185AA

 DANCE FITNESS - BEGINNING

 Students learn and participate in a variety of dance and aerobic exercises designed to increase the strength and capacity of the cardiovascular system.
 Students will be instructed in and execute heart rate monitoring, proper warm-up and cool down techniques and participate in other exercises that compliment aerobic exercise.